 But merely having a ‘Teams integration’ won’t achieve business outcomes or even user engagement.

 You’ll need to lay the foundations right: understand what you’re trying to achieve and how you’ll measure that, design the right skills framework, select and tag the right content.
-And though these pillars are foundational, they are usually overlooked in the pressures of business, throes of battle etc.
+And though these pillars are foundational, they are usually overlooked in the pressures of business, throes of battle etc. Another key foundation you can't forget to lay is a company wide understanding of everything Teams itself can do.

 Then you face the hardest battle in corporate L&D: engagement.
 90-something per cent of activity on corporate LMSs is compliance.
 Pretty much all LMS data you ever see tells this story.
 So on top of the foundations mentioned above, you’ll need an intelligent, nudge-based, omnichannel, personalised campaign.
 That’s what Instagram, Twitter, Facebook feeds are, essentially.
 But we need to work extra hard in L&D because we don’t and can’t lean on clickbait and deliberate awfulness to achieve engagement and outcomes.